pioz/reactrails/README.md

 - Automatic **client-side rendering or hydration** using a lightweight loader script.
 - Optional **SSR support** for better SEO, improved perceived performance, and a faster first paint.

+Ecco una **sezione di disclaimer in inglese**, pensata per essere inserita nel README di **reactrails**.
+Il tono è chiaro, onesto e orientato a evitare fraintendimenti sull’uso della gemma.

+## Disclaimer

+⚠️ **This gem is NOT intended to build a fully React-based frontend.**

+`reactrails` is **not** a solution for applications where React is the primary UI layer or where the frontend is completely decoupled from Rails.

+If your goal is to build a **fully independent React frontend**, you should consider other approaches, such as:

+- A **separate frontend application** using [**Next.js**](https://github.com/vercel/next.js) (or similar) with Rails used purely as an API.
+- More **full-featured Rails integrations** that rethink the frontend architecture, such as [**Inertia Rails**](https://github.com/inertiajs/inertia-rails).

+These solutions are better suited for SPAs, large-scale frontend architectures, or teams that want a clear separation between frontend and backend.

+### When `reactrails` _does_ make sense

+This gem is designed for **classic Rails applications** that:

+- Use **ERB views**.
+- Rely on the **traditional Rails rendering pipeline**.
+- Do **not** want to migrate the entire frontend to React.

+`reactrails` shines when you need to enhance **specific pages or sections** with richer interactivity, while keeping the rest of the application simple and server-rendered.

+Typical use cases include:

+- Highly interactive forms (dynamic validations, conditional fields, live previews).
+- Complex UI components (filters, dashboards, drag-and-drop interfaces).
+- Real-time user interactions that would be cumbersome with plain JavaScript or Stimulus.

+In these scenarios, React components are **mounted inside classic Rails views**, allowing you to combine the strengths of Rails (simplicity, conventions, server rendering) with the power of React **only where it actually adds value**.

 ---

 ## Installation